rnetonet/notes/book_learning_python_5ed.md

 ### Running Modules

-* All Python files, modules, are compiled to bytecode.
+* All Python files are modules, and are compiled to bytecode before execution.

 * Imported modules bytecodes are cached in disk for optimization.